Heart Failure and Monitoring Your Weight Daily

 Created by: Team Rx.Health

 In general, if your weight goes up 2 pounds in one day or 5 pounds in one week, you should call to speak to the nurse or a member of the heart failure team.
-Changes in your weight may be a sign of fluid retention.
-Often increases in weight can be easily dealt with by changing your diuretic (water pill).
-Contact your health care team right away to report weight gain.
-If you delay in calling your doctor you may need a hospital stay.
+Fluid retention might be detected by changes in your weight.
+Changing your diuretic is often an easy way to cope with weight gain (water pill).
+To report weight increase, contact your health-care team right away.
+You may have to go to the hospital if you wait longer to call your doctor.

 Purchase a bathroom scale if you don't have one.
-Make sure you can see the numbers on the scale.
-Dial scales may be harder to read but more exact than digital scales.
-Further, your weight will change during the day.
+Make sure the numbers on the scale are visible.
+Dial scales are more precise than digital scales, although they are more difficult to read.
+Furthermore, your weight will fluctuate during the day.

 Please watch the video below on Heart failure and Daily weights

-Place your scale in a handy location.
-Place the scale on a flat surface without carpet.
-If you have carpet, you may need to place a thin board under your scale.
-Make sure your scale is reading true by stepping on and off the scale three times.
-The scale should read your weight within one pound each time.
+Keep your scale in a convenient position.
+Place the scale on a flat, non-carpeted surface.
+You may need to place a narrow board under your scale if you have carpet.
+Step on and off the scale three times to be sure it's reading correctly.
+Each time you step on the scale, it should read your weight to within one pound.